New Jersey Zoning Laws are a Maze! Every Municipality Has Different Ordinances.

 Introduction to Variances and NJ Zoning Laws

-New Jersey allows every municipality in the state to adopt its own building and land use laws within their municipal boundary lines and all property owners must abide by these laws.
+New Jersey allows every municipality in the state to adopt its own building and land use laws within their municipal boundary and all private property owners must abide by these laws.
 These local laws are often referred to as municipal zoning ordinances.
-I’m going to teach you about these laws/ordinances on this and the following pages together with a legal term called a “variance(s)”.
+I’m going to teach you today about these laws/ordinances together with a legal term called a “variance(s)”.

 What is a Variance and When Do I Need One?